MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/room-planning-guidance.md

 Meeting content is surrounded by contextual fluid components like the agenda, tasks, and notes, which can be updated in real time, helping participants stay engaged and productive.
 Additionally, the meeting chat is brought clearly into view so that when joining a Teams meeting from a Teams Room, you can easily see and engage in the conversation in real time.
 In a Signature Teams Room, this content is displayed on a wide-aspect-ratio screen to maximize the size of meeting content and the number of participants that can be viewed simultaneously.

 This layout is supported across both single- and dual-display configurations.
-While the front row layout is especially impactful in a Signature Teams Room, front row can be used in any Teams Room running on Windows, regardless of the furniture and hardware configuration.
+While the front row layout is especially impactful in a Signature Teams Room, front row can be used in any Teams Rooms running on Windows, regardless of the furniture and hardware configuration.

 ### How do you co-create content?

 In Microsoft Teams Rooms, users can take advantage of traditional, analog whiteboarding by using the intelligent capture feature.
 For a modernized experience where all participants can draw and ink together, Microsoft Whiteboard can be accessed using a touchscreen front-of-room display, companion devices like a PC, phone, or tablet, and through Microsoft Surface Hub.

-## Signature Teams Room design guidance
+## Signature Teams Rooms design guidance

 This section is intended to cover building a room from scratch.